 Google's new Google Play Console, or the artist site previously known as the Google Play Developer Console, has been brought into the future.
 The console has been updated to feature an attractive new material design layout as well as the new name.
 It has been about a year since the last time we saw any major visual changes to the site, and it's good to see Google's keeping an eye out for their developers sense of aesthetics.
 Read More

 Paid apps are quite obviously a huge part of the Android ecosystem and in particular, the Google Play Store.
 Today, Google's doing a bit of reorganising to ensure that, on the developer end, paid orders and settings are the easiest and simplest they can be.

 'Order Management,' which developers will know handles the paid orders for subscriptions and in-app purchases, is moving from the Google Payments Centre to the Google Play Developer Console, where most things to do with the app's Play Store entry is managed from.
-The payments settings - bank accounts and other such things - is also going to be available in the Developer Console, in addition to being available on payments.google.com, as it always has been.
-Read More
+The payments settings - bank accounts and other such things - is also going to be available in the Developer Console, in addition to being available on payments.google.com, Read More

 The Google Play Developer Console app isn't a piece of software most of us will use.
 It's aimed at the folks who make the apps the rest of us download, not the other way around.
 But more than a few of you are developers, so you might want to check out the latest version of the app.
 The update brings new ways for you to find what the rest of us feel about the stuff you make.
 Read More